China Internet Museum

 The successful listing of Baidu and its first-day performance verified the rule that "the Internet has no permanent leader".
 After Shanda created a peak of market value a year ago, Baidu lifted this peak to a new height.
 Baidu opened at USD 66 per share on the first day, and closed at USD 122.54, jumping 353.85% and reaching a market value of 3.958 billion US dollars.
 The surge in the stock market also pushed up the valuation of Robin Lee, founder of Baidu, approaching 1 billion US dollars.

-The listing of Baidu enriched the group of listed Chinese Internet panies.
+The listing of Baidu enriched the group of listed Chinese Internet companies.
 From media, portal to games and now to search engine, it marked the fourth capital milestone in the history of Chinese Internet development.
 With this "overnight wealth surge", Baidu directly joined the No.1 camp of Chinese Internet.

 Aug.11 On August 11, Yahoo!
 Payment of $1 billion for 40% Alibaba Stock Was Finalized